bianjp/version-watcher/README.md

 # Version Watcher

-Watch new version for something and notify by email when new version detected.
+Watch new version of something and notify by email when new version detected.

 Written in Python 3.